Pierre-François Basan: Biography

 His father, Claude-Pierre Basan, was a wine merchant and his mother, Nicole née Charpizaux, was a cousin of the engraver, Étienne Fessard, who gave him his first drawing lessons.
 Later, he studied with Jean Daullé.

 From 1747, he worked for the print publisher, Michel Odieuvre then, from 1750 to 1754, he was engaged in several large projects, including illustrations for the Histoire Naturelle, by the Comte de Buffon.
 In 1751, he married Marie Drouet, the orphaned daughter of a hatter from Angers.
 They had three children.
 After 1754, he devoted himself almost entirely to the publishing and sale of prints; establishing a European-wide commercial network which operated until 1788.
 He focused on the younger generation of engravers, rather than the most famous ones.

 From 1761 to 1779, he published a series of 650 engravings in six volumes called L’Œuvre de Basan.
 It consists of his inventory or fonds of engravings after the Old Masters, either by his own hand or produced under his direction.
 In 1786, he bought seventy-six original brass plates by Rembrandt, from the estate of the collector, Claude-Henri Watelet, and issued them in a deluxe volume.
 It was reissued for over a century.
+Though Basan made minimal changes to Rembrandt's copperplates, his son Henri-Louis made significant changes, such as altering the old man's face in A scholar in his study (Faust) to make him appear younger.